 The route is situated just north of Cusco, making access easy and is ideal for hikers who either don’t have much time in the region or would like to do a little hiking without too much of a strenuous workout.

 Here you can observe many through-provoking constructions in the surrounding vicinity, observe some Inca buildings with perfect stonework and grain-storage structures called Collcas – where it was used to preserve food, because of its important agricultural center to produce corn.

-You also have an option to hike the Huchuy Qosqo in 2-day and one-night camping, and adding a third day if you want to include Machu Picchu to the itinerary.
+The site is located at a plateau with incredible views overlooking the Sacred Valley and the Vilcabamba range’s snow-capped peaks.
+You also have an option to hike the Huchuy Qosqo in 2-day and one-night camping and add a third day if you want to include Machu Picchu to the itinerary.

-Although the Huchuy Qosqo trek has a reputation of being the easiest trekking route to Machu Picchu, it still requires trekking to high altitudes (over 4,000m).
+📍 INSIDER TIP: Although the Huchuy Qosqo trek has a reputation of being the easiest trekking route to Machu Picchu, it still requires trekking to high altitudes (over 4,000m).
 This comes with obvious altitude sickness risks.
 Treks to Huchuy Qosqo do not require a permit and therefore technically you can do this trek unsupported.

-7) THE MORAY RUINS & MARAS SALT PANS: A must-do day hike in the Cusco area
+8. THE MORAY RUINS & MARAS SALT PANS: A must-do day hike in the Cusco area

 This is a half-day hike in Moray and Maras, but you also have the choice to hire a local guide to take a full-day tour and visit the Sacred Valley sites.